 Dust and wipe clean with soft, damp cloth or chamois, wiping gently.
 Do not use gritty or abrasive particle soaps or scouring compound to clean ABS plastic.
 Avoid using "citrus" or biodegradable cleaners that contain "D-Limonene" as they may damage plastic materials.

 SOFA AND TABLE

-Your motorhome is equipped with a removable table and side sofas that convert into a sleeping area.
+Your motorhome is equipped with a removable table and a foldaway sofa that converts into a sleeping area.

-Always use seatbelts if sitting in the sofa or dinette while the motorhome is in transit
+Always use seatbelts if sitting in the sofa while the motorhome is in transit.